VulnFreak/The-Cyber-Grabs-CTF/OSINT/Bolivia.md

   <img src="https://github.com/VulnFreak/The-Cyber-Grabs-CTF/blob/master/Images/crackstation.png>
  </p>

- From here I got a password I also done one this type so I directly try to put the cracked password in the flag and it work.
+ From here I got a password I also done one this type so I directly try to put the cracked password in the flag and it work.😉

  ## Flag: